Zapin Api: Zapin Api

 The arrival of the Arab-Acehnese Islamic missionaries transformed the ideals of the classical Tari Api.
 The traditional paganistic mantras and rituals were complemented with religious prayers and worshiping.
 The dance emulated the fusion and the cultural accumulation between the traditional Arab Zaffa with the Zapin form of the Malays.
 In contrast to the predominantly Sufi-infused Arabic Zaffa, the strong element of the cultural mysticism of the Malay was present in the performance.

 The dance form was widely staged by the Bengkalis Malay community, especially during the major festival and celebrations in the area including in the wedding receptions, circumcision ceremony and the ritualistic Safar Bath.
 However, the meteoric rise of the new form of entertainments in the area resulted the gradual death of Zapin, superseded by the modern-karaoke and Dangdut celebrations by the locals.
 By the 1980s, the fatal blow was hit and the Zapin Api performance was declared extinct in the area.

 Resurrection

-By 2013, by the initiative of Pak Edwar, the head of the Bengkalis Tourism Department requested Pak Abdullah, the ringmaster of the traditional Zapin Api for a revival of the traditional dance art in the area.
+By 2013, by the initiative of Pak Edwar, the head of the Bengkalis Tourism Department requested Pak Abdullah, the ringmaster of the traditional Zapin Api, for a revival of the traditional dance art in the area.
 He enthusiastically began to recruit young men and nurture them about the Malay art form.
 Thus, commencing his journey on resurrecting the once extinct zapin api.
-Not long after, the dance is once again staged in the island.
+Not long after, the dance is once again being staged in the island.